zhangyafeikimi/gbdt/README.md

 Others
 -----
 ### json2cxx.py
-"json2cxx.py" lies in directory "tools".
+"json2cxx.py" lies in directory "bin".
 It can be used to convert a model(json) to a c++ predicting function, so that an interpreter for predicting is avoided.

+There are pre-built binaries by Visual Studio 2012 in directory "bin".

 ### Classification vs Regression
 GBDT is a robust regression model for classification and regression.